wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 could not be created.
 The "Customers" Region could not be created because there was no cache instance available (e.g. `ClientCache`) to create `Regions`, resulting in a trickling effect.

-The `ClientCache` *auto-configuration* is equivalent to the following:
+We are going to take advantage of an annotation that allows our developer environment to determine what environment we are running in and create a local (near) cache or a client server connection through auto configuration via the
+following:

 **Equivalent ClientCache configuration.**

     @SpringBootApplication
-    @ClientCacheApplication
+    @EnableClusterAware
-    @EnableEntityDefinedRegions(basePackageClasses = Customer.class, clientRegionShortcut = ClientRegionShortcut.LOCAL)
+    @EnableEntityDefinedRegions(basePackageClasses = Customer.class)
     public class CustomerServiceApplication {
       // ...
     }

-That is, you would need to explicitly declare the `@ClientCacheApplication` annotation if you were not using SBDG.
+Otherwise you would need to explicitly declare the `@ClientCacheApplication` annotation if you were not using SBDG.

 ### Repository instance